Mary Gleim: Death

 Gleim left explicit instructions for her burial in the city cemetery.
 While other headstones faced east and west, Gleim's faced the railroad so she could say goodbye to the railroad men who were her customers.

 Legacy

-Gleim had two of her properties rebuilt in Front Street: The "Gleim Building" at number 265 was built in 1893 and the "Gleim Building II" at 255-57 sometime between 1893 and 1902.
+Gleim had two of her properties rebuilt on Front Street: The "Gleim Building" at number 265 was built in 1893 and the "Gleim Building II" at 255-57 sometime between 1893 and 1902.
 Both buildings are registered on the U.S. National Register of Historic Places and bear plaques on the wall in tribute to Mary Gleim.